pablomendes/zika/README.md

 ## Developer Quickstart

-If you want to run/develop with us at this stage of the project, we assume you are running a Linux distribution (or at least MAC OS with add-ons).
+If you want to run/develop with us at this stage of the project, we assume you are running a Linux distribution (or at least Mac OS with add-ons).
 Let us know if that's not the case.

 ```bash
 make install  # to install the prereqs